rvbv89/store/README.md

 Front End: React, Semantic UI

 I used this project to try to more thoroughly learn about the Context API and provider patterns for state management.
+This app fetches dummy product data from the Fake Store API (fakestoreapi.com).
 I implemented a filterable search bar, a dynamic product page, and a mock shopping cart with an updating total.
-I also used React Router to create the main product page, the specific product pages, the cart page, and to persist the navbar.
-This project required a lot more complexity than I had anticipated, and I learned a bunch.
-I am continuing to work on this project; revisiting some of the code, some things are a bit messier than I'd like, especially some of the Context Providers.
+I also used React Router to create routes for the main product page, the specific product pages, the cart page, and to persist the navbar.
+This project required a lot more complexity than I had anticipated, and I learned quite a bit.
+I am continuing to work on this project; upon revisiting some of the code, some things are a bit less tidy than I'd like, especially some of the Context Providers.
 I am also considering migrating to Chakra-UI.
 Nothing against Semantic; I just LOVE Chakra!

 # Want to see this project live?